purdue-dcsl/epoxy/README.md

 This is the compiler used in
-"Protecting Bare-metal Embedded Systems With Privilege Overlays", from IEEE Security and Privacy 2017 [Paper](http://hexhive.github.io/publications/files/17Oakland.pdf)
+"Protecting Bare-metal Embedded Systems With Privilege Overlays", from IEEE Security and Privacy 2017 [Paper](https://engineering.purdue.edu/dcsl/publications/papers/2017/final_oakland17-epoxy_cameraready.pdf) and was jointly developed by [DCSL](https://engineering.purdue.edu/dcsl/) and [HexHive](http://hexhive.github.io/) both at Purdue.

 ## Preqs